 - Architectural plans or drawings

-- Historical artefacts such as clothing samples, fragments of clay, cutlery, crockery, remnants of dwellings
+- Historical artifacts such as clothing samples, fragments of clay, cutlery, crockery, remnants of dwellings

 How do I find primary sources?

-A history book will often refer to the letters, diaries, or accounts of historical writing, so these types of sources give you some clues as to where the author got their information.
+A history book will often refer to letters, diaries, or accounts of historical writing, so these types of sources give you some clues as to where the author got their information.
 Reading bibliographies will point you in the direction of the original texts, so you can follow the trail of breadcrumbs to the primary sources and see if they contain credible evidence.

-If you want to start at the primary source then here are some common examples of starting points for you:
+If you do want to start at the primary source then here are some common examples of starting points for you:

 |Field of study||Primary sources|

 Fabric remnants, letters, photographs

-Eyewitness accounts, bank statements, police reports, court reports, transcript of call to emergency services
+Eyewitness accounts, bank statements, police reports, court reports, transcript of a call to emergency services

 Why do I need primary sources?

 You're probably wondering why you can't use books and journal articles written by someone else as your main source of information.
 You can, but your research won't be as sound as it would be if you use academic writing alone instead of adding primary sources.
 That's because books and articles are written by people - people who have creator bias, conscious or subconscious - and their accounts can be subjective.

 Going back to the original provides you with the opportunity to view the source as it was, as unaltered direct evidence based on first-hand evidence.
 This enables you to interpret the event or object without questions of creator bias clouding your judgment.
 Generally speaking, of course - prejudice can still be found in original sources too.